martin22308/repo-Forward-and-backawrd-/README.md

 # repo-Forward-and-backawrd-
-Forward and backawrd using sigmoid AF
-Created by Martin
+Forward and backawrd using iris data and sigmoid AF Created by Martin